THE MASTERS SAID HE ALLOWED THE ADYAR THEOSOPHICAL SOCIETY TO BECOME “A SOULLESS CORPSE” DESTINED TO “FALL TO PIECES”

 These are well known facts and they sometimes prompt some students of Theosophy, especially visitors to the United Lodge of Theosophists in its lodges and study groups around the world, to ask why Col. Olcott is only mentioned extremely rarely in the ULT, why there doesn’t seem to be a great deal of respect or admiration for him, and why it is frequently the case that only HPB and William Judge are spoken of as “the founders of the Theosophical Movement.”

-To answer such questions we have to present a number of important historical facts, most of which are entirely unknown to the majority of the members and supporters of The Theosophical Society – Adyar, who seem to labour under the gross delusion that HPB and Olcott continually worked closely and happily alongside each other, were always the best of friends, and that Olcott remained completely faithful to HPB, her teachings, and the Masters.
+To answer such questions we have to present a number of important historical facts, most of which are entirely unknown to the majority of the members and supporters of The Theosophical Society – Adyar, who seem to labour under the very mistaken idea that HPB and Olcott continually worked closely and happily alongside each other, were always the best of friends, and that Olcott remained completely faithful to HPB, her teachings, and the Masters.
 These ideas are not true.

 Let us first see some of the things the Masters themselves had to say to and about Col. Olcott.

 Sitting alone in his cabin on board a ship headed for London during the period that “The Secret Doctrine” was being written, a letter from the Master K.H. suddenly materialised on his table.
 This was a few years after he had first begun to turn against HPB in his thought and actions and the Master K.H. took the opportunity to give him a serious warning and a reminder of HPB’s high spiritual status and mission.
 Olcott accepted the letter as genuine – he had little choice considering its phenomenal means of appearance and its content! – and for a short time his attitude towards HPB and her work changed for the better.
 We quote some of the more relevant excerpts from that letter: